k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/13_tdm_implementation_supporting_different_product_versions.md

 - The target environment version is taken from  **TDM_TARGET_PRODUCT_VERSION** Global.

-- Example:
+Example:

-  - Populate the PAYMENT_METHOD column of PAYMENT table only when loading the data to a Development target environment.
+  - Here, we populate the PAYMENT_METHOD column of the PAYMENT table only when loading the data to a Development target environment.
 Set a default value in the PAYMENT_METHOD if the source environment does not have this column:

     ![Broadway example](images/multi_versions_broadway_flow_example.png)